Staff

 Lara Osman coordinates benefits and payroll, serves as a key part of the finance team, and provides general support to all of our teams.
 Prior to joining the National Network to End Domestic Violence (NNEDV), Lara spent 13 years as the Operations Manager for the Remediation and Training Institute, a small non-profit focused on online learning and educational policy.
 Before that, she served as the Operations Coordinator for Communities in Schools of Pittsburgh-Allegheny County, where she started as a VISTA (Volunteer In Service to America) volunteer.
 Lara has a B.A. in International Politics from Penn State University, and an M. Ed. in Elementary Education from Duquesne University.

-Lee Rolandi, Senior Executive Liaison
+Lee Rolandi, Executive Support Specialist

 Lee Rolandi serves as the primary contact for NNEDV’s Executive Team and Board, overseeing schedules and day-to-day workflow between staff and their leadership.
 Prior to joining NNEDV, Lee Rolandi was the Operations Manager of AdvantEdge Workspaces, a shared workspace in downtown DC, where she managed a team of Client Services Coordinators and provided professional support to over 40 in-house clients.
 She is a DC/MD native and graduated from the National Cathedral School and received her BA in History from Dickinson College in Carlisle, PA.
 Outside of the office, she volunteers her time, energy, and passion to addiction recovery and adult adoptee circles.

-Ashley Slye, Deputy Director, Positively Safe & Domestic Violence Counts
+Ashley Slye, Director of Positively Safe

-Ashley Slye is the Deputy Director of the Positively Safe project addressing the intersection of HIV and domestic violence at the National Network to End Domestic Violence (NNEDV).
+Ashley Slye is the Director of the Positively Safe project addressing the intersection of HIV and domestic violence at the National Network to End Domestic Violence (NNEDV).
 Ms. Slye has supported Positively Safe since it was founded in 2010 and has been instrumental in the development of NNEDV’s DV & HIV curriculum, toolkit, topical trainings, and webinars for domestic violence and HIV advocates.
 She has presented on the intersection at numerous international, national, and state conferences.
 Additionally, Ms. Slye oversees the Domestic Violence Counts project which is an annual, one-day count of survivors accessing services and the unmet needs across the country and in the US territories.
 In addition to managing two national project for NNEDV, Ms. Slye also sits on the board of the Global Network of Women’s Shelters, providing support for the helplines project, Lila.Help, assistance on funding applications, and development of resources and webinars.
 Ms. Slye is also on the Board of Directors for the John G Stone III Scholarship Foundation.
 Prior to joining NNEDV, Ashley supported the transitional housing program at the Women’s Resource Center of the New River Valley.
 She has a bachelor’s degree in English with a concentration in Cultural Studies and a minor in Sociology from Virginia Tech.

 Robin Pereira, Positively Safe Specialist